OBarronCS/seabox/README.md

     Select image for container, defaulting to one specified in config file

 -d <directory>
-    Directory to mount to /mount/ in the countainer.
+    Directory to mount to /mount/ in the container.
 Defaults to pwd

 -p, -pass-through
     Pass additional arguments to Podman - the string is broken into individual arguments using shell string parsing.